timw255/WordPressToSitefinity/README.md

 ##Running the import

-Make sure to do a backup of your project (including the database!) before attempting the import.
-Just in case, ya know. :)
+_Make sure to do a backup of your project (including the database!) before attempting the import.
+Just in case, ya know. :)_

-Navigate to ~/Migration/WPM.aspx to upload your WordPress XML dump and select the options you'd like.
-After that, click 'Run' and off it goes!
+1. Navigate to ~/Migration/WPM.aspx to upload your WordPress XML dump and select the options you'd like.
+2. Click 'Run'